min2ha/ukwa-site/content/target/70961/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Here in Norway, we can do much better than the EEA.
-And so can you in Britain when you quit the EU

 Nei til EU in Norway wants to replace the EEA agreement with a bilateral trade agreement, and we are demanding a referen dum on leaving the EEA.
 We are certain it would better to trade on even terms with the EU than being integrated into the Single Market.